Philosophers

 Some commentators say that nonlocality and entanglement are a "second revolution" in quantum mechanics, "the greatest mystery in physics," or "science's strangest phenomenon," and that quantum physics has been "reborn."
 They usually quote Erwin Schrödinger as saying

 "I consider [entanglement] not as one, but as the characteristic trait of quantum mechanics, the one that enforces its entire departure from classical lines of thought."Schrödinger knew that his two-particle wave function Ψ12 cannot have the same simple interpretation as the single particle, which can be visualized in ordinary 3-dimensional configuration space.
 And he is right that entanglement exhibits a richer form of the "action-at-a-distance" and nonlocality that Einstein had already identified in the "collapse" of the single particle wave function.
-But the main difference is that two particles acquire new properties instead of one particle, and they do it instantaneously (at faster than light speeds), just as the single-particle wave function changes everywhere in the case of a single-particle measurement.
+But the main difference is that on measurement two particles acquire new properties instead of one particle, and they do it instantaneously (simultaneously), just as the single-particle wave function changes instantly over large volumes in the case of a single-particle measurement.
 Nonlocality and entanglement are thus another manifestation of Richard Feynman's "only" mystery in the two-slit experiment.

 Is There an Asymmetry Here?